 The apprenticeship program replaces decades’ old curriculum, giving young people just starting out or those looking for a new career an off-the-street opportunity to learn on the job.
 The program, which was approved by the U.S. Department of Labor, requires that apprentices be employed by the organization while they learn.

-Put simply, apprentices must be doing real work as a biomed.
+Put simply, apprentices must be doing real work as an HTM professional.
 As part of the AAMI-developed educational curriculum, apprentices are required to take college-level courses, such as anatomy, that the employer must subsidize.

 AAMI lists partners on its website, and employers are subject to a Department of Labor audit.
 At the end of the two-year program, the apprentice’s mentor must sign off that the apprentice has completed all the requirements set by AAMI.
 Then, the apprentice must take and pass the CABT and CBET exams, which solidifies that the apprentice really did complete the program and is as proficient as the mentor indicates.
 Each graduate apprentice will receive a certificate of completion jointly issued by the Department of Labor and AAMI.

 “What’s cool is that it’s a nationally recognized credential, kind of like a college degree,” says Danielle McGeary, vice president of HTM at AAMI.